sollecitom/software-product-development-blog/content/posts/2023/2023-11-02-burnout-controversial-take.md

 4. Poor self-care: not taking care of yourself outside of work.
 5. Juggling many things at once: work, family, study, etc.

+# Why everybody talks about it

+It's perhaps unsurprising that job burnout is getting a lot of attention.
+Everybody talks about it.

+Companies offer stress management courses, coaching, more holidays, etc.

+However, the reason why they seem to care is purely pragmatic:

+1. Burned-out employees are 2.6 times more likely to be actively seeking a different job.
+2. Burnout syndrome accounts for a large part of all occupational illness cases.
+3. Burned-out workers are way more likely to take a sick day.
+4. A report by Gallup and Workhuman discovered turnover and lost productivity due to employee burnout cost businesses around $322bn globally, with the cost of voluntary turnover due to burnout alone being 15% to 20% of the payroll budget each year.

 # A burnout epidemic

-Job burnout is an epidemic.
+And yet, job burnout is an epidemic.
 I don't want to go into this at length, but here are a few bullet points that convey the pervasiveness of the problem:

 - American Psychological Association: 3 in 5 workers reported experiencing negative mental and physical impacts due to work-related stress.
 26% noted a lack of interest, motivation, or energy, 32% reported emotional exhaustion, and 44% noted high levels of physical fatigue.
 - Indeed: more than half (52%) of workers reported feeling burned out, there is a disconnect between the age groups.